kumar56satyam/Fintech_risk_analysis.sql/Queries.md

 | 5 | 100 | 16,942.36 |

-### Executive Summary

-Origination activity demonstrates meaningful month-to-month volatility, with application volume increasing from **14 applications in February** to **100 applications in May**.
-Despite these fluctuations, average loan sizes remained stable, indicating that operational scaling requirements are primarily driven by volume growth rather than changes in borrower exposure levels.

 ### Q20: Efficiency Scorecard – Top 5 Highest Operational Backlog Agents

 ### Business Purpose